• Skip to primary navigation

 Our favourite option is to use scrambled tofu.
 We basically use a fork or our hands to crumble the tofu.

 Seitan cut into cubes is as well a great alternative if you don't want to use tofu.
-This can not be used if you want to make a gluten-free cauliflower fried rice.
+This can not be used if you want to make gluten-free cauliflower fried rice.

 Vegetarian option